All photos by Noah Friedman-Rudovsky. Noah Friedman-Rudovsky also contributed reporting to this article.

 Agnes thinks the two crimes are flipsides of the same coin.
 “The rapes, the abuse, it’s all intertwined,” she said.
 “What made the rapes different is that they didn’t come from within the family and that’s why the Ministers took the actions they did.”

-Younger perpetrators have it even easier; according to Agnes, the brother who raped her admitted his sins when he was baptised and was immediately expunged in the eyes of God.
-He now lives in the neighbouring Old Colony, Riva Palacios, with young daughters of his own.
+Younger perpetrators have it even easier; according to Agnes, the brother who raped her admitted his sins when he was baptized and was immediately expunged in the eyes of God.
+He now lives in the neighboring Old Colony, Riva Palacios, with young daughters of his own.